Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 3. How To Make Chicken Corn Chowder

 There’s nothing quite like a hearty bowl of delicious chicken corn chowder on a cold winter day to warm you from the inside out.
-The rich and creamy soup is packed with so much flavor and tasty ingredients, including chunks of savory chicken, crispy bacon, and tender corn; it’s pure comfort food.
+This rich soup is packed with so much flavor and tasty ingredients; it’s pure comfort food.

 Creamy Chicken Corn Chowder Recipe Ingredients